forest-fire/firemodel/docs/redux.md

 Arguably the most popular of the local statement management frameworks is **Redux**.
 In many ways, **Firemodel** was designed to work hand-in-hand with Redux but to understand how to integrate Redux we need to look at from two perspectives:

-1. Firing events
+1. Firing events (action creators / epics)
-2. Mutating local state based on events
+2. Mutating local state based on events (reducers)

 ##### Firing Redux Events